slac-lcls/lcls2/README.md

 ./build_all.sh
 ```

+To run the psana automated tests run "nosetests psana/psana/tests" in your git root directory.

 You can read the above build_all.sh script to see how to build individual packages.
 You can change between optimize/debug builds by running cmake with the following:
 ```bash